narminayadullayeva/data-science-porfolio/README.md

 # Data Science / Machine Learning Portfolio

-Repository containing portfolio of data science projects done by me for self-learning and hobby purposes.
+Repository containing a portfolio of data science projects done by me for self-learning and hobby purposes.
 Each mini project is presented via Jupyter Notebook and associated Python scripts.

 _Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._